 - Arrange all of your tamales standing up (open side uaround the metal steamer.
 Insert a smaller, heat-proof bowl in the center of pot to keep the tamales upright.

 - Cover with foil paper, add lid, turn heat to high to get a quick boil going.
-Reduce heat and steam tamales for 1hour and 20-30 minutes.
-Set the timer for 45 minutes at which time you will add another 2 cups of hot water to the pot.
-Continue steaming for another 45 minutes.
+Reduce heat and steam tamales for 1hour.
+Set the timer for 30 minutes at which time you will add another 2 cups of hot water to the pot.
+Continue steaming for another 30 minutes.
 Remove from heat and let them sit, covered, until ready to serve.
+Test a cooled tamal.
+If it peels away easily from the husk, they are done.
 As they cool, they will become more firm.
 Serve with your favorite salsas and toppings for garnish.